XenyxNZ/Arma-3-Performance-Guide/README.md

 AMD (AM5)

 * A kit running at 6000 MT/s with a CAS latency (CL) of 30 or lower is recommended.
-This is because 6000 MT/s is generally the highest speed at which the memory controller and Infinity Fabric can run in their optimal 1:1 ratio - higher frequencies apply a desynchronized ratio, where the resulting added latency usually cancels out the bandwidth gains.
+This is because 6000 MT/s (3000 MHz) is generally the highest speed at which the CPU's memory controller can operate while maintaining an optimal 1:1 ratio with RAM - higher frequencies apply a divided ratio, making the memory controller operate at half of RAM frequency, which results in added latency that then negates any potential performance gains from increased bandwidth.

 * If you're using a CPU with 3D V-Cache, RAM speed and timings matter significantly less, as the large cache absorbs much of the traffic that would otherwise hit RAM.
-A standard 5600-6000 CL32-36 kit gets you 95% of the way there; spending extra on a low-latency kit will yield marginal performance gains.
+A standard 5400-6000 CL32-36 kit gets you 95% of the way there; spending extra on a low-latency kit will yield largely unnoticeable performance gains on these CPUs.

 Intel (LGA1851)